roussehu/roussehu.github.io/about.md

 ![](images/movieExperiment.gif)

 Then, I spent __two years at the University of Zurich and ETHZ__ with M.P.
 Lüthi and J. Gaume (SLF, ETHZ) where we developed and __use a Material Point Method to model fractures on glaciers__.
-I also descovered glaciology working on the comprehension of episodic basal, englacial and lateral influences on Sermeq Kujalleq (Jakobshavn glacier) in Greenland.
+During this postdoc I also discovered glaciology by working on the comprehension of episodic basal, englacial and lateral influences on Sermeq Kujalleq (Jakobshavn glacier) in Greenland.

 ![](images/mpm_crevasses.png)